adamocon/react-diffuse/README.md

 Some tips:
 - Zooming in can produce pleasing results, I like to move around in the range 100 to 500% on Chrome.
-- Fullscreen is extra pretty.
+- Fullscreen = extra pretty.

 Enjoy! :)